phanumat/Documentation/smartapp-developers-guide/modes.rst

 Modes
 =====

-SmartThings allows users to specify that SmartApps only execute when in certain *modes*.
+PEA HiVE allows users to specify that SmartApps only execute when in certain *modes*.

 ----